ghcdr/updatehub-docs/docs/updatehub-cloud.md

 Each one of these items help the user find a specific package.
 To filter more efficiently the packages you can select and associate them by the following items during the search:

 - Status of each package can be found depending on the situation for the *Rollout*
   	- *Available*: the package is ready to be downloaded
   	- *Upload in Progress*: package during the uploaded process
   	- *Removed*: packages that were removed from the packages list
   	- *Pending Progress*: packages being checked by the server
   	- *Packages with Error*: packages that failed the system checksum
 - Version for the package
 - Supported hardware

 ![packages list](../img/dashboard/packageList.png)

-### Rollout
+## Rollout

+The *Rollout* is the process of deploying a specific version of your software, a *Package*, to a set of *Devices*.
+It can be simple as "send version 2.0 for all devices" or complex selecting specific filters and enforcing a gradual deployment across the devices set.

+All the process happens over-the-air (OTA) and can update a great number of *Devices* effortlessly.

 In *Rollout* page we may have acess to update package information as well.
 Look at the image below.
 ![new package](../img/getting-started/rollout-new2.png)